danbev/learning-ai/notes/llama.md

 * Rotary Positional Embeddings (RoPE) instead of standard positional embeddings (apperently inspired by GPT-Neo), see [rope.md](./rope.md)
 * AdamW optimizer

-TODO: I'm not familiar with any of the above so this so look into these separately.

 I've seen the achitecture of a transformer where there is an encoder and a decoder.
 But my understanding of Llama is that there is only an encoder.